Estimated reading time: 7 minutes

 - Will the format be a 1:1 conversation?
-Or a group / team setting?
-They are two very different dynamics; it’s important to know yourself in each setting, and prepare accordingly (including getting yourself into the right headspace before you join).
+A group / team setting?
+Those are different dynamics; know yourself in each setting, and prepare accordingly (get yourself into the right headspace before you join).

-- If the MBA interview is a video / Zoom call, prepare your setting: make sure your lighting is bright enough and isn’t causing any odd reflections.
-Tidy up your space so that it’s neat and that you’re the focus (we have some links here [under Working from Home] about curating a great setup; also check out RoomRater on Twitter for good and bad examples).
+- If the MBA interview is a video / Zoom call, prepare your setting: make sure your lighting is bright and doesn’t create odd reflections.
+Tidy up your space so that it’s neat and that you’re the focus (we have some links here [under Working from Home] on curating a great setup; also check out RoomRater on Twitter for examples).

-- Make sure you dress appropriately – even if it’s a video / Zoom call, this is a high-stakes conversation and suggest you dress from head-to-toe for the occasion.
-Here’s our MBA interview style guide – advice for women and men.
-Finally here’s a WSJ article that shares the real impact (on productivity and performance) of dressing up, if you’re not convinced your non-Zoom half needs more than sweatpants.
+- Dress appropriately – even if it’s a video / Zoom call, this is a high-stakes conversation.
+Dress from head-to-toe for the occasion.
+Here’s our MBA interview style guide for women and men.
+Here’s a WSJ article that shares the real impact (on productivity and performance) of dressing up.
+Read if you’re not convinced your non-Zoom half needs more than sweatpants.

-- If at any point, you provide a response that you wish you didn’t, or wish you could have changed entirely, don’t let it take you out of the interview.
-Check out these tactics for help staying grounded and choose the ones that are best for you to have in your back pocket.
+- If at any point, you provide a response that you wish you could change, don’t let it take you out of the interview.
+Check these tactics for help staying grounded and choose ones to have in your back pocket.
 Practicing for this ahead of time will mean you’re set for game day and can demonstrate your resilience.

-Don’t forget a thank you note (send it soon after the interview), and you’re well on your way to showcasing all that you are, and your unlimited potential.
+Don’t forget a thank you note.
+Send it soon after the interview.
+You’re well on your way to showcasing all that you are, and your unlimited potential.

 Shortly before this post went live, we asked you to share what you wished you knew ahead of time – some of these we’ve answered and the rest we will continue to answer here: